top of page

 Midwife:

 A midwife specializes in normal birth.
 This is the optimal model of care for most births.
 Midwives offer complete women's care- prenatal, labor, and postpartum.
 They may assist in birth in a hospital, birthing center, and some midwives even as home-birthing midwives.
 Midwives are best at caring for low-risk pregnancies.
 They have low rates of inductions, continuous fetal monitoring, interventions, and may have a low cesarean section rate.
 Midwives are well trained in managing complications if they do arise, but they defer high - risk cases and complications to medical doctors.
 Midwives spend more time with their client rather than relying on nurses and staff.
 According to midwife Ina May Gaskin, "Good research shows that when midwifery model of care is applied, between eighty-five and ninety-five percent of healthy women will safely give birth without surgery or instruments such as forceps and vacuum - extractors."
-See Oregon State University’s research on the impact of midwife and home birth here
+See Oregon State University’s research on the impact of midwife and home birth here.

 Maternal Fetal Medicine Specialist: